google/jsonnet/doc/ref/language.html.md

 #### Nested Field Inheritance

-By default nested objects are completely replaced.
+By default nested objects are completely replaced when overriden.
 For example:
 ```
 {
   nested_object: {